AairTheGreat/StardewValleyMods/Better Train Loot/README.md

 [Better Train Loot](https://github.com/AairTheGreat/StardewValleyMods/tree/master/Better%20Train%20Loot) is a [Stardew Valley](http://stardewvalley.net/) mod which changes the way the town's train loot cans work.

-**This documentation is for modders and player.
-See the [Nexus page](https://www.nexusmods.com/stardewvalley/mods/4171) if you want the compiled mod.**
+**This documentation is for modders and players.
+See the [Nexus page](https://www.nexusmods.com/stardewvalley/mods/4234) if you want the compiled mod.**

 ## Contents
 * [Install](#install)